 Toddling Traveler is an Amazon Affiliate and participates in other affiliate programs.
 That means we may earn a small commission for items purchased through our links, at no extra charge to you.

 A few things to note about our road trip through Northern Ireland.

-First, I HIGHLY recommend extending your time to enjoy more than just 24 hours in Belfast.
+- I HIGHLY recommend extending your time to enjoy more than just 24 hours in Belfast.
 While it’s totally doable, there are so many fun things to do in Belfast that it’s tough to scratch the surface with less than 2 days there.
-Not only that, but it’s not ideal to stay in any one place for just a night when traveling with kids.
-Constantly changing your base can certainly add to the stress of traveling as a family!
+Plus, constantly changing your base location can add to the stress of traveling as a family.

-Second, our itinerary for a week in Northern Ireland will look a little different than most since we spent some time at The Open golf tournament.
+- Our itinerary for one week in Northern Ireland will look a little different than most since we spent some time at The Open golf tournament.
 (So if you’ve ever thought about attending The Open with kids, we have you covered!)
-Not planning to watch or play golf in Northern Ireland?
-I’d recommend swapping out a day at Royal Portrush golf club with time in the beachfront town of Portrush.

 We ended our trip to Ireland with 48 Hours in Dublin.
 It was the perfect amount of time for our second trip to the biggest city in Ireland.

 Getting to Northern Ireland

 If you’re flying into Northern Ireland, the two primary airport options are Belfast International Airport and Dublin International Airport.
 Belfast has the advantage of being based in Northern Ireland and it’s a great option for a round trip throughout Northern Ireland.